To understand complex features, and why you would want use them, you first need to know a little about simple features.

 Information is modelled not as a single table but as a collection of related objects whose associations and types may vary from feature to feature (polymorphism), permitting rich expression of content.

 By breaking the schema into a collection of independent types, communities need only extend those types they need to modify.
 This simplifies governance and permits interoperability between related communities who can agree on common base types but need not agree on application-specific subtypes..

 Drawbacks of complex features¶

-- Information modelling is required to standardise an application schema.
+Information modelling is required to standardize an application schema.
 While this is beneficial, it requires effort from the user community.

 Complex feature example¶

 stations table and supplement it with a foreign key